Honey & Smoke serves excellent food. Truly lip-smackingly excellent food!

 All in all, Honey & Smoke was brilliant, and the food makes up for the plain decor.
 I left with a big smile and full belly… the boys left with the same, plus a big doggy bag of leftovers for the next day’s packed lunches!

-In summary, I loved the delicious meal we ate and have Honey & Smoke on my list of wonderful restaurants to return to!
+As you can tell from this review, I loved the delicious meal we ate and have Honey and Smoke on my list of wonderful restaurants to return to!
 It’s also excellent value for money, which is always nice!